-Aida fabric and linen are among the most popular fabrics for cross stitching.
+Aida fabric and linen are among the most popular fabrics for cross-stitching.
 However, waste canvas—a gridded canvas fabric that resembles the one used for needlepoint—offers a versatile option for fabrics that are hard to stitch on.
 For instance, a knit or tightly woven cotton fabric isn't stiff enough to maintain its shape on the frame.
-Also, the weave may be uneven, causing mis-stitching and constant repositioning.
+Also, the weave may be uneven, causing mistakes and constant repositioning.
 By using waste canvas, the process becomes much easier, as the crafter can follow a gridded pattern to yield a beautiful design.

-What is Waste Canvas
+What Is Waste Canvas?

 Waste canvas is a gridded fabric that is held together with water-soluble glue, similar to starch.
 It is available in various fabric counts (squares per inch) which typically amount to 8.5, 10, 14, and 18 squares per inch.
 Blue thread is often woven into the canvas every 10 stitches to assist with counting stitches.
 This gridded crafting canvas is called "waste canvas" because the fibers are temporary and pulled out after the stitched design is complete.
-Some waste canvases are actually designed to dissolve completely in warm water, leaving nothing but an intricately-stitched pattern behind.
+Some waste canvases are designed to dissolve completely in warm water, leaving nothing but an intricately-stitched pattern behind.

 Why Use Waste Canvas